 At full retail it’s not particularly cheap, but the Conti is routinely available at around half its RRP, making it excellent value for money.

-Continental GP 4000 S II alternatives
+Latest deals for the Continental Grand Prix 4000 S II

 Many fast-rolling tyres are also fast wearing and prone to punctures, but this is not the case when it comes to the Power Competition.
 The casing isn’t paper thin and we found the durability and puncture resistance to be among the best for a tyre in the category.